ahuacate/pve-host/README.md

 7. PVE CT Updater - install a automatic PVE CT updater
 8. None.
 Exit this installer

 The available options vary between primary and secondary hosts.
-Its best to run task No.1 n all newly installed hardware and perform the recommended tasks.
-For example, by setting up the default Postfix SMTP server you will receive email copies of not only PVE alerts but also copies of newly created SSH keys pairs for your convenience.
+It's best to run task No.1 n all newly installed hardware and perform the recommended tasks.
+For example, a Postfix SMTP server will email PVE alerts and send new account SSH keys pairs for your convenience.

 Easy Scripts are based on bash scripting.
-Simply `Cut & Paste` our Easy Script command into your terminal window, press `Enter` and follow the prompts and terminal instructions.
-But PLEASE first read our guide so you fully understand the input requirements.
+Simply `Cut & Paste` our Easy Script command into your terminal window, press `Enter`, and follow the prompts and terminal instructions.
+But PLEASE first read our guide.

 **Installation**